puppetlabs/relay-docs/docs/reference/relay-types.md

 ## !Output

-Use the `!Output` type to indicate the value is provided by a previous step.
-Outputs must include the step name for the step from which you're collecting the output, and the name of the output.
+Use the `!Output` type to indicate the value is provided by a previous step. `!Output` accepts a mapping with two keys:

+* `from`, whose value is the `name` field of the step from which you're collecting the output
+* `name`, the name of the output whose value to use.

 To _produce_ the output, use the `ni` tool in the originating step.

 Using the `!Output` type in a step creates an ordering dependency; Relay will realize it needs to run the step that produces the value before the one that consumes it.